al3rez/comando/README.md

 { "output": "foo" }
 ```

-Outputs are trimmed by default with `--raw-output` outputs will be returned they were!
+Outputs are trimmed by default, with `--raw-output` outputs will be returned they were!

 ```
 ~ $ comando -c "echo foo" -r foo --raw-output